10 Best Power Steering Tools

 Buying Guide

-Power steering service ranges from routine fluid changes to full pump replacement, and the tools you choose should match the exact job in front of you.
-Before adding a kit to your cart, consider the type of repair, the space you have to work in, and how often you expect to use the equipment.
-The sections below break down the practical factors that separate a worthwhile investment from a one-time-use gadget.
+Power steering service spans everything from a quick fluid swap to a full pump and pulley replacement, and the tools you choose should match the job in front of you rather than the broadest possible spec sheet.
+Before adding a kit to your cart, think through the type of repair, the vehicles in your driveway or bay, the space you have to swing a wrench, and how often you actually expect to use the equipment.
+The sections below walk through the practical factors that separate a kit you will keep for years from one that ends up in the back of a drawer.

 Sizing and Capacity

-Not every pulley shares the same diameter, shaft size, or press depth.
+Not every pulley shares the same diameter, shaft length, or press depth.
 A basic three-piece kit may handle common sedans, but trucks and SUVs often use deeper hubs or larger alternator pulleys that need longer forcing screws or wider jaws.
-Check the product description for the maximum and minimum pulley diameters the kit supports, and verify that the forcing screw is long enough to push a pulley fully onto a pump shaft without bottoming out.
+Check the product description for the maximum and minimum pulley diameters the kit supports, and verify that the forcing screw is long enough to push a pulley fully onto a pump shaft without bottoming out in the housing.

 For fluid work, capacity matters just as much.
 A small extractor in the 200 cc range is ideal for power steering reservoirs and brake master cylinders, but it will require multiple cycles if you are trying to drain a large cooling system.
-If you plan to service several systems with one tool, look for a cylinder size that bridges steering, brake, and small oil jobs without becoming unwieldy.
+If you plan to service several systems with one tool, look for a cylinder size that bridges steering, brake, and small oil jobs without becoming unwieldy on a workbench.

 Feature Tradeoffs